 Michelle Haiken, a teacher at Rye Middle School, NY, uses infographics to engage her students in her everyday lessons.
 Check out more details on how she uses infographics in this blog.

-She knows how infographics are effective in information dissemination.
+She knows how classroom infographic is effective in information dissemination.
 She uses infographics she finds online to compare information and help spur classroom debates between students.

-For example, you could use a comparison infographic like this two show two sides of an argument:
+For example, you could this classroom infographic to show two sides of an argument:

 Salmon Infographic